johnmn3/cljs-thread/README.md

 >```
 > Where `6` took 5 seconds to return - handy for async tasks in ephemeral workers.
 ## `future`
-You don't have to create new workers though. `inmesh` comes with a thread pool of workers which you can invoke `future` on.
+You don't have to create new workers though. `cljs-thread` comes with a thread pool of workers which you can invoke `future` on.
 Once invoked, it will grab one of the available workers, do the work on it and then free it when it's done.
 ```clojure
 (let [x 2]
   @(future (+ 1 @(future (+ x 3)))))